 - Every [day] at [time], Cartoon Network/[adult swim] is building you a better cartoon show.
 We call it Toonami.

 - We won't be intimidated by criminal threats!

 - Also owned by Cartoon Network: "Boomerang: it's all coming back to you."

-- During its golden days, Cartoon Network itself was "The Best Place for Cartoons".
+- During the late 90s/early 00s, Cartoon Network itself was "The Best Place for Cartoons".